SwagOtaku/plugin.video.kaito/README.md

 ## Todo List

 **_Function_**:
-- Watchlist: Sync watched status with all accounts. (anilist, mal, kitsu)
+- Playback: Anime title and Episode Plot does not show during playback when using select source.
-- Widgets: No infomation shows during the playback
+- Widgets: No information shows during the playback
 - Widgets: Skip intro seems to display twice only on widgets
+- Widgets: Double scrapping happens when clicking

 **_Optional_**:
 - TMDB Players: Need to add an Otaku openplayer for tmdb helper.
 (Examples: [a4k-openproject](https://github.com/a4k-openproject/json.openplayers))